One outcome of childhood trauma can frequently be that the person who has suffered it is prone to develop IDENTITY PROBLEMS.

 How can people with identity problems make their sense of identity stronger?
 One possible place to start this process, which needs to be gradually worked on over time, is for the individual suffering from the crisis in identity to consider the things which are of most importance to him/her in life; identities are largely formed based on these considerations.
 Priorities in life which people choose to concentrate on, and, which, therefore, contribute to making up their identities include:

 - academic interests

-– choice of entertainment (eg musical taste, taste in film/cinema/theatre, favourite kinds of books etc)
+- choice of entertainment (for example, musical taste, taste in film, cinema, theatre, favourite kinds of books etc.)

 - material possessions

-– charity work (eg for homeless, rehabilitation of ex-prisoners, environment, hospice, Amnesty International)
+- charity work (for example, for homeless, rehabilitation of ex-prisoners, environment, hospice, Amnesty International)